Where to carry your throwbag?

 - WWTc belt-bag:

 This great solution was invented by Christian Morice.
 Quick access to the rope, quick release of the belt for safety and extremely compact.
-The rope stays tight all the time not hanging or flopping around.
+The rope stays tight all the time not hanging or flopping around when running and swimming.